Small Business HQ

 3. Zoho CRM

 Zoho is one of the fastest-growing CRM tools at present.
-It caters to several scales of businesses with its variety of pricing plans.
+It caters to several scales of businesses with its variety of pricing plans, making it a versatile option for modern businesses looking to improve their customer relationship management.

-Zoho CRM pricing plans start at free for 3 users, followed by the paid CRM plan for small businesses (at $7/month/user).
-It then goes up to CRM Plus for enterprises (at $57/month/user).
+Zoho CRM pricing plans start at free for 3 users, followed by the paid CRM plan for small businesses (at $20/month/user).
+It then goes up to CRM Plus for enterprises (at $65/month/user).

 The platform’s top subscription plans combine sales, marketing, help desk, and other customer touchpoints to deliver a central place for management and business insights.

-On top of the CRM functions, Zoho offers a suite of additional services for finance and custom solutions that allows it to provide holistic solutions for businesses.
+On top of the CRM functions, Zoho offers a suite of additional services for finance and custom solutions that allow it to provide holistic solutions for businesses.

-Moreover, with the suite of services, Zoho offers a comprehensive reporting feature that includes dozens of pre-made reports and insights.
-Not only does it facilitate reports customization, but it also allows users to collaborate around the insights and reports by utilizing the comment section.
+Moreover, with its suite of services, Zoho offers a comprehensive reporting feature that includes dozens of pre-made reports and insights.
+Not only does it facilitate report customization, but it also allows users to collaborate around insights and reports by utilizing the comment section.

 4. SharpSpring